Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 rebellious Southern states via the Emancipation Proclamation.
 By December 1865,

 the Thirteenth Amendment took effect, permanently abolishing slavery throughout

-the entire U.S. with no compensation for the former slaves’ owners.
+the entire United States with no compensation for the former slaves’ owners.
 The areas

 affected included border states such as Kentucky, which was home to